 This article addresses a little-known but interesting aspect of the biology of reed canary grass.
-The US Department of Agriculture reports reed canary grass as a naturally occurring species in North America, Europe and Asia, and both wild and naturalized varieties, along with active breeding programs, have resulted in specific cultivars of the plant for forage and landscapes (USDA NRCS).
+The U.S. Department of Agriculture (USDA) reports reed canary grass as a naturally occurring species in North America, Europe and Asia, and both wild and naturalized varieties, along with active breeding programs, have resulted in specific cultivars of the plant for forage and landscapes (USDA NRCS).

 For the most part, prussic acid issues with reed canary grass are poorly understood and may go unrecognized if they occur.
 There is very little data and limited records that might help our understanding on this topic, but it is my speculation, based on conversations with area producers, that it is at least plausible that livestock deaths on wet pastures may be attributed to foraging on reed canary grass under certain early-rapid growth and/or freezing conditions in the late fall.

-Heifer Death Noticed
+Heifer Death Observed

 Prussic Acid Poisoning Suspected

-I generally offered fresh grass to my heifers every one or two days in a modified, small scale, management intensive grazing program.
+I generally offered fresh grass to my heifers every one or two days in a modified, small-scale management intensive grazing program.
 On the morning of Monday, Oct.
 24, I discovered the dead heifer, approximately 66 hours since I had last checked them.
 I discovered the heifer lying on her left side, head slightly down hill, in a patch of reed canary grass.
-The heifer was just on the outside of the 2-strand electric fence, and the bottom fence strand was broken.
+The heifer was just on the outside of the two-strand electric fence, and the bottom fence strand was broken.
 The fence had been on and there was no history of this heifer ever testing the hot wire fence.
 All indications appeared that she fell into and through the fence, breaking the lower wire (speculation).
 There were some signs of thrashing of the legs based on some of the vegetation near her.

-Since the only variable in the overall grazing program was the frost over the weekend, I suspected possible prussic acid poisoning, but had no prior knowledge if such in reed canary grass.
+Since the only variable in the overall grazing program was the frost over the weekend, I suspected possible prussic acid poisoning, but had no prior knowledge of such in reed canary grass.
 A quick internet search indicated that certain varieties of wild/invasive reed canary grass can have prussic acid issues, although there are few sources available that clearly document prussic acid levels in reed canary grass.
 I also immediately collected samples of reed canary leaves that appeared to have been frozen during the previous evening.

-Grass Sampling & Testing
+Grass Sampling and Testing

-The chart below from Oklahoma State University is consistent with most information on prussic acid toxicity and indicates that prussic acid levels likely need to be above 500 ppm (mg/kg) to be of lethal concern.
+Table 1 below from Oklahoma State University is consistent with most information on prussic acid toxicity and indicates that prussic acid levels likely need to be above 500 ppm (mg/kg) to be of lethal concern.